-Goodstart enacts comprehensive plan as head office closes to manage COVID 19
+Goodstart enacts comprehensive COVID plan as head office closes

 Australia’s largest provider of early childhood education and care (ECEC) services, Goodstart Early Learning, was forced to close their head office in Brisbane earlier this week, after an employee tested positive for COVID 19.